mk-fg/fgtk/README.md

 crappy shared-hosting servers, where botnets flood ssh with slowloris-like attacks on it's authentication, exceeding limit on unauthorized connections in sshd.

+##### power_alarm

+Script to spam sounds and desktop-notifications upon detecting low battery level.
+Not the only one to do somethng like that on my system, but saved me some work on many occasions.